-Scan this QR Code with your smart phone to download Fall Lesson Information as a pdfs:
+Scan this QR Code with your smart phone to download Spring Lesson Information as a pdfs:

-Scan this QR Code with your smart phone to download Winter Lesson Information as a pdfs:
+Scan this QR Code with your smart phone to download Summer Lesson Information as a pdfs:

 Horseback riding is rapidly growing in popularity as a sport, as it combines the elemental pleasures of vigorous outdoor exercise with the satisfying feeling that comes from the relationship with an animal.